JamesPerlman/EmojiScope/src/libs/README.md

+# Credits

+I, James Perlman, did in fact make all this code, and I think it's pretty darn good for a work in progress!

+This could become its own library someday! ©®2021jperl™ all rights reserved (just kidding).

-# ShiftedGrid
+# Theory

-An ShiftedGrid describes a two-dimensional number system consisting of rows and columns.
+A ShiftedGrid describes a two-dimensional number system consisting of rows and columns.
 It has a y-axis and an x-axis.

 The grid is not intended to have a continuous domain.
 The points on both axes are intended to be integers.